vlabella/GLE/README.md

 Installation on Linux is now FHS compliant starting with version 4.3.9.
 Binaries will be placed in /usr/local/bin.
 Fonts and includes will be in /usr/local/share/gle and Documentation in /usr/local/share/doc/gle.
 This can be altered with `CMAKE_INSTALL_PREFIX` and `DEVELOPER_INSTALLATION` options (see below).

 ### Building on Windows with Visual Studio as 64 bit executable

+To acquire the needed libraries for GLE on Windows it is highly recommended to use [vcpkg](https://vcpkg.io/).
+There is a `vcpkg.json` file in the GLE repository that can be utilized to install all the needed dependencies.
+Use the `CMAKE_TOOLCHAIN_FILE` and `-DVCPKG_TARGET_TRIPLET` cmake options which will have cmake call vcpkg to install all the needed dependencies.

+The command to build GLE on windows (without vcpkg) is

 	cmake -S src -B build -A x64 -T host=x64 cmake --build build